Occupational Health Clinic Network - Prevention and Protection for the NYS Workforce

 Experts in occupational medicine can help prevent your employees from becoming sick or injured on the job.
 They can also help your employees who are sick or injured on the job achieve the best possible recovery, and can assist in ensuring that your workers return to work safety by identifying alternative, "light-duty" and work restriction programs.
 Specialty services include: occupational illness and injury prevention education, medical surveillance examinations, respirator fit testing and clearance examination, fit for duty examinations and a variety of wellness safety programs.

-More information and a list of services available for businesses is provided in our publication, Protecting Workers of New York State.
+More information and a list of services available for businesses is provided in our publication, Protecting the Workers of New York State: For Businesses.

 What can the Occupational Health Clinic Network offer Health Care Providers?

 The clinics are a resource for health care providers treating patients with potential work-related illnesses and injuries.
 The OHCN is available for consultation or referral of patients with occupational diseases or injuries.
 They have diverse treatment teams of physicians, nurses, industrial hygienists and social workers that assist providers in assessing and managing their patients' work-related conditions and, if necessary, provide worksite and social work interventions.
 The OHCN's board certified occupational medicine physicians and staff are also experts in dealing with the Workers' Compensation system and assisting patients during the compensation process.

 Did you know... there are just four questions health care providers should routinely ask their patients to assist in identifying whether a disease may have an occupational exposure component.